Robert McCutcheon

-Robert George McCutcheon (1841 - 20 October 1918) was an Irish-born Australian politician.
+Robert George McCutcheon (1841 – 20 October 1918) was an Irish-born Australian politician.

 He was born in Omagh to John McCutcheon and Margaret Bothwell.
-His family migrated to Victoria around 1858; Robert spent a year in Calcutta as a printer and then became a journalist in Ballarat and Port Fiary.
-On 13 December 1867 he married Mary Ebblewhite, a prominent member of the Australian Women's National League; they would have eight children.
-In 1873 he moved to Melbourne to assume his brother's place in the printing firm Mason, Firth & McCutcheon, which he owned exclusively from 1878.
-He was elected to the Victorian Legislative Assembly for St Kilda; a Liberal, he nonetheless opposed Thomas Bent's government in 1908.
-He was a minister without portfolio from 1915 to 1916, when he resigned; he retired from politics in 1917.
+His family migrated to Victoria around 1858.
+McCutcheon spent a year in Calcutta working as a printer before becoming a journalist in Ballarat and Port Fairy.
+On 13 December 1867, he married Mary Ebblewhite, who was later associated with the Australian Women's National League they had eight children.

+In 1873 he moved to Melbourne to take over his brother's position in the printing firm Mason Firth & McCutcheon which he owned outright from 1878.
+He was elected to the Victorian Legislative Assembly as the member for St Kilda.
+Although a Liberal he opposed the government of Thomas Bent in 1908.
+He served as a minister without portfolio from 1915 to 1916, when he resigned.
+He retired from politics in 1917.

 McCutcheon died in St Kilda in 1918.